Garbage & Recycling Guidelines

 - Paperback Books

-- Hard Bound Books (with their covers removed)
+- Hard Bound Books (must have covers removed)

-- Shredded Paper (may be placed in a small box or loosely tied bag in your recycling bin.)
+- Shredded Paper (may be placed in a loosely tied clear bag in your recycling bin.)